-A. Carmen Pettapiece Student Research Fellowship
+A. Carmen Pettapiece Student Research Fellowship ONLY

-1. Maximum amount rewarded to any one student is \$2,000 (research fellowship stipend).
-This fellowship stipend will be dispersed in one allotment upon acceptance as well as the student's completion of the IRS Form W-9 with UNE's Accounts Payable Office.
-The fellowship stipend is not payment for services performed on behalf of UNE since the purpose of the Carmen Pettapiece Student Research Fellowship is to foster participation and experiences for student research activities.
+- 1. Maximum amount rewarded to any one student is between \$1000 and \$2,000 (research fellowship award), based on the estimated budget provided with the research application.
+This fellowship award will be dispersed in one allotment upon acceptance as well as the student's completion of the IRS Form W-9 with UNE's Accounts Payable Office.
+The fellowship award is not payment for services performed on behalf of UNE since the purpose of the Carmen Pettapiece Student Research Fellowship is to foster participation and experiences for student research activities.
 UNE will not issue the recipients a year-end tax form for the payments.
-The fellowship stipend may or may not be considered taxable income and it is advised that recipients consult a tax advisor with any questions.
+The fellowship award may or may not be considered taxable income and it is advised that recipients consult a tax advisor with any questions. - 2.

-- 2. Students will be required to present their research on campus at the UNE COM Research Forum or other approved research forums. - 3.
 All Carmen Pettapiece recipients must be in good academic standing during the award period in order to receive payment.

-B. Peter Morgane Student Research Fellowship
+B. Peter Morgane Student Research Fellowship ONLY

-- 2. Fellowship stipends will be distributed in four (4) payments upon fulfillment of the specified requirements of each stage (see below).
+- Funding includes up to \$3,000 for a research fellowship stipend and up to \$1000 for supplies.
+Supply funds are ONLY available to student researchers whose Primary Mentor is a UNE faculty (i.e. internal primary mentors).
+The mentor should contact Diane Labbe at COMPMRF@une.edu for receiving the \$1000 for supplies.
+All purchase requests must be made by April 1st, 2021 to secure the funds.
+Supply expenditures not allowed include: Salaries, food or drinks consult Dr. Ling Cao for details. - 2.
+Fellowship stipends will be distributed in two (2) payments upon fulfillment of the specified requirements of each stage (see below).
 Student's completion of the IRS Form W-9 with UNE's Accounts Payable Office is required prior to the first payment.
 The fellowship stipend is not payment for services performed on behalf of UNE since the purpose of the Peter Morgane Student Research Fellowship is to foster participation and experiences for student research activities.
 UNE will not issue the recipients a year-end tax form for the payments.
 The fellowship stipend may or may not be considered taxable income and it is advised that recipients consult a tax advisor with any questions. - 3.
 All award recipients must be in good academic standing during the award period in order to receive payment.

-Payment Peter Morgane Student Fellowship Condition(s) Time of distribution #1 (\$1000) Completion of selected training ✓ CITI online training modules for research with human subjects, animals, or special agents ✓ MSUCOM Research Training Course for Residents (Module #1, 5, 6, 7, 9, 10, 19, and 20) ✓ UNE Blackboard Lab Training (for those working in UNE Labs ✓ Other required training determined by the mentor (if it is required to be completed on or before June 5 th After June 5 depending on payroll schedule #2 (\$1000) Submit a progress report to Dr. Ling Cao at COMPMRF@une.edu.
-Completion of other required training determined by the mentor (included in the application) After July 1 depending on payroll schedule #3 (\$500) Attend Keynote Address at the COM Research Forum in the Fall Completion of additional training requirements put forth by the mentor (included in the application) After the COM Research Forum depending on payroll schedule #4 (\$500) Poster presentation of the research fellowship project at the UNE COM Research Forum in the Fall After the presentation has been completed depending on payroll schedule
+Payment Peter Morgane Student Fellowship Condition(s) Time of distribution #1 (\$1500) Completion of necessary training ✓ CITI online training modules for research with human subjects, animals, or special agents ✓ MSUCOM Research Training Course for Residents (Module #1, 5, 6, 7, 9, 10, 19, and 20) ✓ UNE Blackboard Training (for those working with UNE faculty) ✓ Other required training determined by the mentor (if it is required to be completed on or before May 10 th) Mid-to-late May if the Mentor has confirmed completion of training requirements and depending on payroll schedule #2 (\$1500) Progress report by July 1st, 2020 Attending the keynote during the UNE COM Fall Research forum Poster presentation of the research fellowship project at the UNE COM Research Forum in the Fall After the presentation has been completed and depending on payroll schedule

-In addition, all fellows (Carmen Pettapiece and Peter Morgane) will be provided a template on CV writing and be notified about the availability of a group workshop on CV writing.
+In addition, all fellows (Peter Morgane and Carmen Pettapiece) will be provided a template for their CV and will be notified about the availability of a group workshop on CV writing.